Chapter 4779-8 License Renewal

 (3) Any late renewal penalty fee shall be waived if the license holder or the license holder's spouse served in the armed forces of the United States or a reserve component of the armed forces of the United States, including the Ohio national guard or the national guard of any other state, and the service resulted in the holder's absence from this state or the holder was otherwise prevented from engaging in approved continuing education activities due to service or location.
 Such a waiver may not be granted if the service member or veteran was discharged under less than honorable conditions.
 A licensee requesting a waiver shall submit a statement and documentation as required by paragraph (B) of rule 4779-5-05 of the Administrative Code.

-(C) Each licensee or temporary license holder who complies with the renewal requirements shall receive a new identification card or renewal sticker with a new expiration date.
+(C) Each licensee or temporary license holder who complies with the renewal requirements shall receive an electronic notification of license renewal containing license status and verification information.
 The board may provide a virtual, printable license card as generated by the state of Ohio "eLicense" database platform as an alternative to a hard copy card.

-(D) A licensee who fails to renew in accordance with the schedule established under paragraphs (A) and (B) of this rule shall have the license placed on lapsed status by the board.
-The board shall send a notice of lapsed license status and the requirements for reinstatement by certified mail to all affected licensees with business or residential addresses in Ohio within twenty days after the license expiration date.
-A licensee who informs the board of an intent not to renew before the renewal expiration date shall have the license placed on non-renewal status.
+(D) A licensee who fails to renew in accordance with the schedule established under paragraphs (A) and (B) of this rule shall have the license placed on inactive status by the board.
+The board shall send a notice of inactive license status and the requirements for reinstatement by email to the primary email contact address most recently supplied by the licensee to all affected licensees.

-(E) A licensee who continues to practice orthotics, prosthetics, or pedorthics in Ohio for more than thirty days with a lapsed license shall be subject to action under section 4779.99 of the Revised Code.
+(E) It is a violation of this rule for a licensee to continue to engage in the practice of orthotics, prosthetics, or pedorthics in Ohio for more than thirty days after license expiration.
+In such a case, a licensee may be subject to action under section 4779.99 of the Revised Code.

-(F) A lapsed license may be reinstated to active status by completing the following:
+(F) An inactive license may be reinstated to active status by completing the following:

-(1) A complete license reinstatement application; An applicant for a reinstated license in orthotics, prosthetics, or prosthetics-orthotics shall utilize the form designated as "license reinstatement application 2014 revision," document identification "OPP.Reinstatement.Appn.2014" as posted to the agency website at http://opp.ohio.gov/forms/aspx [File Link Not Available].
-The form referenced in this rule shall be used on or after the effective date of this rule and no other forms will be accepted after the effective date of this rule.
+(1) A complete license reinstatement application; An applicant for a reinstated license in orthotics, prosthetics, pedorthics, or prosthetics-orthotics shall utilize the license reinstatement protocol provided for in the eLicense platform linked to the agency website at http://opp.ohio.gov.
+Any form referenced in this rule and available for download from the agency website shall not be used on or after December 1, 2016.

-(2) If the license is lapsed more than two years;
+(2) If the license is inactive more than two years,the applicant may be required to document the following:

 (b) Proof of current licensure in another state whose standards for licensure are at least equal to those in effect in the state of Ohio at the time of reinstatement application;

-(G) A license issued in accordance with paragraph (F) of this rule will expire on the thirty-first of January following the issuance of the license.
+(G) A license issued in accordance with paragraph (F) of this rule will expire in accordance with the renewal schedule established for the license type.

 Promulgated Under: 119.03